 TEST 1: Engine Oil The Color Of 'Coffee With Too Much Creamer'

-Basically what we're trying to find out is if the coolest has mixed with the engine oil.
+Basically what we're trying to find out is if the coolant has mixed with the engine oil.
 If this has happened, the end result will be that the engine oil in the current case will look like coffee with too much creamer.

 So if you pull out the dipstick on your 2.4L Honda CR-V and the engine oil looks like coffee with too much creamer, you now know beyond a shadow of a doubt that the head gasket is blown.